 You can click on that icon, and a drop-down menu will appear displaying the most recent notifications for your account regarding specific documents.
 Clicking the names of the documents will open up that particular document and clear the notification regarding it.
 At the bottom of the drop down menu, there is a button that says SEE ALL NOTIFICATIONS.
 Clicking on this button will open up the Notification Center for your whole account.

-If in list view, the completion circle will display red to let you know there is a notification, which you can also see more info on by hovering your mouse over the loop circle.
+If in list view, the completion circle will display red to let you know there is a notification, which you can see the number of notifications for that loop specified.

 - The notifications listed are for your entire account, not just the specific profile you are in.